TuxedoFish/refme-k8s/README.md

 - virtualbox
 - kubectl

-Use the deploy.sh helper script to `build-images` and then `start-minikube`.
+Use the deploy.sh helper script and the command `start-minikube`.
 Once having done this use the `start` script to run the deployment and service.
 At this point you should need to run `minikube addons configure metallb` giving it a range of 192.168.59.105 and 192.168.59.120.

 Having done this you can use the following test command to see if the service is up and running: